amolonf/test1/README.md

 2. Deployment of web-app

 In the creation of the infrastructire I need information about how to create VM on AWS cloud.
+Once you get that information then you can create the task to create the VM.
+For that purpose you need following information

+* AWS account
+*